LinkedIn Jail: How to Get Out of LinkedIn Jail

 LinkedIn Pulse articles automated daily with zero engagement, which necessarily doesn’t account for a jail situation.

-Also, low or inferior quality content, ruled by the algorithm to account for LinkedIn jail.
+Also, using low or inferior quality content, ruled by the algorithm will make you find yourself in LinkedIn jail.

 It’s an irritating, brain-ravaging algorithm that is in play.
 What’s upsetting it’s how your fate depends on it, whether you like it or not.